joutwater/Data-Structures/week05/README.md

 ### Part Three:

-After each of the three blogposts are added to the blog entry array, it is time to start adding them to the database.
+After each of the three blogposts are added to the blog entry array, it is time to start adding them to dynamo db.
 The aws-sdk dependancy is set up, AWS is configured, and a dynamo db variable is defined to accept the blog entries for the database.
-Async is used to loop through each blog post entry every half a second, adding to the var dynamodb variable after the 'params' are populated by the categories of each blog post.
+I was not having luck with the approach of 'for (let i=0; i<blogEntries.length; i++){' so I decided to use async like last week's project.
+This allowed the looping through each blog post entry every half a second, collecting the categories and values of each entry and putting the items to the dynamo db!

     //aws-sdk dependency and contacting amazon
     var AWS = require('aws-sdk'); //npm install aws-sdk